-The grants on January 20, 2017 are the annual long-term equity incentive awards for 2017 granted to our named executive officers in the form of restricted stock unit and performance share unit awards granted under our Stock Incentive Plan.
-For a detailed description of how performance achievements will be determined for performance share units, see "Compensation Discussion and Analysis - Components of Executive Compensation Program for Fiscal 2017 - Equity Settled Performance Share Units.

-The grants on February 28, 2017 are restricted stock unit awards granted in lieu of a portion of cash payments under the 2016 Bonus Plan.
-The awards disclosed in this row reflect special retention awards granted on January 20, 2017 to Messrs.
-Meloy, McDonie, Muraro and Pryor.
-The award disclosed in this row reflects a special incentive award granted on July 23, 2017 to Mr. Muraro.
+- (1) The award disclosed in this row reflects a special performance/retention award granted on January 12, 2018 to Mr. Perkins. - (2) The grants on January 17, 2018 are the annual long-term equity incentive awards for 2018 granted to our named executive officers in the form of restricted stock unit and performance share unit awards granted under our Stock Incentive Plan.
+For a detailed description of how performance achievements will be determined for performance share units, see "Compensation Discussion and Analysis Components of Executive Compensation Program for Fiscal 2018 Equity Settled Performance Share Units. - (3) The grants on January 17, 2018 are restricted stock unit awards granted in lieu of a portion of cash payments under the 2017 Bonus Plan and in the case of Mr. Perkins, 100% of the cash payments under the 2017 Bonus Plan.